HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

                - 'append':      `Open in append mode.
 Before each write, the offset is positioned at the end of the stream`
                - 'create':      `If $uri does not exist, create it as a regular file`
                - 'truncate':    `If $uri already  exists and is a regular file and the access mode allows writing it will be truncated to length 0`
-               - 'nonblock':    `open $uri in nonblocking mode`
+               - 'nonblock':    `Open the $uri in nonblocking mode`
-               - 'default':     `js equivalent to 'read write'`
+               - 'default':     `equivalent to 'read write'`
            >
             [, <'[ssl | tls] || websocket || hibus || mqtt || http || ...' $filerts = '': `the filters will be used on the stream entity.`
                    - 'ssl':         `this filter uses SSL to encrypt and decrypt the data; only for TCP connections.`